Program Overview

 Get started as an undergraduate by declaring the Biology AP major (508A):

-- Meet with AP advisor, Latanya Brandon, to declare the Biology AP major.
+- Meet with AP advisor, Latanya Brandon, to declare the Biology AP Major and Adolescence Ed Minor.

 - Work with your AP advisor to select three or four graduate courses to take during your senior year.